-The Lord Jesus said, “when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him” (Jhn 4:23).
+The Lord, “when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him” (Jhn 4:23).
 However, we usually don’t quiet our heart before the Lord and don’t use our hearts to pray to Him.
 Sometimes our lips seem to move, but our hearts are upset, filled with household matters and our jobs; sometimes we only move our lips but don’t stir our hearts, going through the motions to speak some words without a sincere attitude; we often make great empty talks with inaccurate words.
 For example, our love for our parents and careers exceeds our love to the Lord.
 Nevertheless, we pray, “God, I love You!”
 When we encounter something in our families, we are negative and complain to the Lord, but we thank the Lord and praise Him in prayers.
-If we don’t pray to God with sincere heart but make great and empty talks and say some words which are contrary to our own convictions to God, then we are going through the motions and cheating the Lord.
+If we don’t with sincere heart but make great and empty talks and say some words which are contrary to our own convictions to God, then we are going through the motions and cheating the Lord.
 He will not listen to this kind of prayers at all.

 Reason 2: We pray to God with wrong intentions and aims, and often ask Him for blessings without obedience.